ruslanbes/chessmetrics/docs/adr-005-chess-library.md

 - **stockfish.js**: More powerful but much heavier (~2MB), overkill for our needs
 - **Custom Implementation**: More control but significant development time
 - **python-chess (via WASM)**: More features but complex integration and larger bundle

-## Consequences

-### Positive:
-- Rapid development with proven, stable library
-- Easy integration with our TypeScript/Node.js stack
-- Good performance for our expected traffic (100 req/sec)
-- Excellent foundation for building custom metrics
-- Browser compatibility for future userscript development
-- Simple API makes it easy for contributors to add new metrics

-### Negative:
-- Limited to basic chess operations (no advanced engine features)
-- May need performance optimization for very complex metric calculations
-- Some advanced chess analysis may need custom implementation

-### Risks:
-- Performance bottlenecks for very complex metric calculations
-- May need to supplement with custom analysis for advanced metrics
-- Library updates could potentially break existing code

 ## Implementation Notes:
 - Install chess.js via npm: `npm install chess.js`